brightsign/player-cli/README.md

 # BrightSign CLI API Tool

+**NOTE**: the code in this branch assumes that there is no password set on the player.
+This is done for ease of development.

+**NOTE**: This branch also assumes an sd card on the player.
+In the future there will be a storage type option in players.json, however this is not implemented yet.

 The purpose of this package is to allow users to communicate with the BrightSign's Local DWS (Diagnostic Web Server) REST HTTP APIs through a simple CLI tool, `bsc`.

 It is assumed you have the requirements for doing basic node.js development already installed.
 To support this example, you also need to run the following in this folder: